Siamo sulla stada alla citta natale di mio nonno, Monteverde. Da Napoli e’ lontano tre ore di macchina sull’ autostrada (161 km) o (100 miglia).

 Monteverde è costituito da 900 cittadini durante l’anno.
 Ancora, nei mesi estivi molti altri del suo popolo ritornano da tutta Italia così come Svizzera e Germania.

 Monteverde is made up of 900 citizens during the year.
 Walter tells me it’s more like 726, to be precise.
-In the summer months many more people from all over Italy return as well as those Italians living with Swiss or German citizenship, like our cousins Benito and Carmela, who live in Geneva during the fall and winter months.
+In the summer months, many more people from all over Italy return as well as those Italians living with Swiss or German citizenship, like our cousins Benito and Carmela, who live in Geneva during the winter months.

 Il castello domina il paese Monteverde.
 La struttura e tipica dell’architettura quattrocentesca del periodo argonese.
 Nel corso dei secoli, hanno transformato la forma originale.
 Oggi, il castello e un museo.

 The castle dominates Monteverde.
-The structure is typical architecture of the 14th century “Argonese” period.
-In the course of the centuries, it has been transformed and today the castle is a museum.
-There is more history here with people who have a deeper respect for the centuries and their own identity.
+The structure is typical architecture of the 14th century “Aragonese” period.
+In the centuries, it has been transformed, and today the castle is a museum.
+There is more history here with people who have a more profound respect for the centuries and their own identity.

 Colline e della campagna circostante rivelano una fitta trama di terra e laghi.
 Qui vincino si trova il piccolo cimitero dove è sepolto mio nonno.